New app to fix a broken workflow for 600+ truck drivers

 Planning & repair teams

-One flow that scales for 6 trip types
+I designed one flow that can scale for 6 trip types

 The logistics system supports six different trip types.
 Each one has different tasks and information needs.